Dr Marius Kwint

-I like to apply cultural history to my exhibition curatorship and working with artists and designers to develop creative ideas.
+I apply cultural history to my exhibition curatorship and working with artists and designers to develop creative ideas.
 Much of my teaching adopts a similar approach.
 Topic-areas in which I have worked include not only the history of circus and popular entertainment in England during the era of high imperialism and industrialization, as explored in my doctoral thesis and subsequent publications, but also material culture, collecting and memory, and more recently the relationship of visual culture with the sciences, in particular neuroscience.
 Themes of the body, cognition and knowledge tend to link these various fields.
 I have also written many catalogue and monograph essays in contemporary art, especially in areas of transcultural art and globalization.
 I have curated major international themed exhibitions in museums as well as working on more pinpointed, monographic shows in university galleries and the commercial art sector.

 In 2005, I devised and co-curated a major exhibition on the dendritic or branching form in scientific visual culture at the Museum of Design Zurich, entitled Simply Complex (einfach Komplex).
 This featured examples of technical imagery and new art commissions and installations.
 In our CCI Faculty's former SPACE and Eldon galleries in 2010, I organized the exhibition of Beth Fisher’s large-scale figurative drawings about the life-cycle and the family, Grisaille Legacy, on tour from the Royal Scottish Academy.
 Wellcome Collection then invited me to guest curate its major exhibition Brains: the Mind as Matter, which took place in London in 2012 and was revised for MSI Manchester in 2013.
 This newly looked at the brain as an artefact of material and visual practices and was the most popular exhibition ever held by Wellcome, attracting over 205,000 visitors over a total of seven months; the associated online game, Axon, got over 3 million plays in the first month and one of our videos has now surpassed 2.3 million views.